 - Ph.D. students who enter from an M.A. program are required to take a minimum of four half-courses.
 Most of a student's training must be obtained in courses offered in anthropology.
 With permission of their advisor, students may take up to two graduate half-courses outside of the department.
 All students must maintain a minimum average of B+ standing in graduate courses. - 2.
-The Professional Development Workshop is mandatory in year 1.
-All second year students without a major scholarship are encouraged to attend Professional Development Workshop sessions associated with Tri-council and other grant proposal writing.
-Students at any stage of the graduate program can attend the Professional Development Workshop.
-All students are expected to attend the department Speakers Series.
-Where major gaps exist in the students' background, the department may require that the student take additional courses. - 3.
+The Professional Development Workshop (PDW) is mandatory for all first year graduate students in the Department of Anthropology.
+This course carries a Pass/Fail at the end of the first year.
+In order to successfully obtain a MA or PhD from our program, student has to obtain a Pass on the PWD.
+A Pass will also be indicated on the official transcript.
+All second year PhD students without a major scholarship are encouraged to attend PDW sessions associated with Tri-council and other grant proposal writing.
+Students at any stage of the graduate program can attend the PDW.
+All students are required to attend the departmental Speakers Series, as a regular part of the PDW. - 3.
 Courses should be selected only after consultation with the advisor and any subsequent change in courses must be discussed with and approved by the advisor/supervisor.
+Where major gaps exist in the student's background, the department may require that the student take additional courses.
+Students should be aware that the supervisor in consultation with the Graduate Committee could require a student to complete more than the minimum number of courses required if it believes that the student lacks expertise in areas that are particularly important to their training as an Anthropologist.